 DVRPC will continue to support PennDOT District 6 in their pursuit of safety and multi-modalism through the Regional Road Diet Prioritization project, begun in FY 2023.
-This project is detailed in the Increasing Safe and Accessible Transportation Options program area (24-52-180) which OSS is coordinating, though funded separately.
+This project is detailed in the Increasing Safe and Accessible Transportation Options project (24-52-130) which OSS is coordinating, though funded separately.